AngelDHackerman/puppeteer-automation-testing/DemoQa/readme.md

   1. Open the webpage **[https://demoqa.com/text-box](https://demoqa.com/text-box)** in a browser.
   2. Enter a name into the "Full Name" field.
   3. Enter an email into the "Email" field.
   4. Enter an address into the "Current Address" field.
+(9896 Rockland Street Spartanburg, SC 29301)
   5. Enter another address into the "Permanent Address" field.
+(9896 Rockland Street Spartanburg, SC 29301)
   6. Click the "Submit" button.
   7. Verify that the results are displayed correctly under "Output".